“Male privilege is a myth. Change my mind.”

 “This kind of dialogue doesn’t really exist right now in certain classrooms where we’re supposed to talk about current events,” he said.
 “At least, when they are going on, it’s really only discussed from one point of view and that, unfortunately, is from the left.
 Personally, I have no issue with professors leaning to one way or the other.
 All I care is that if they choose to be biased … I ask them to introduce both sides.”

 Conversations varied from quiet discussions to heated confrontations.
 One of which focused on rape culture.

-Senior finance and economics major Gregory Beau asserted that rape culture is prevalent at TCU and delivered an emotional anecdote about one of his female friends who was raped by a fraternity pledge member.
+A senior finance and economics major, who asked not to be identified for fear of harassment, said rape culture is prevalent at TCU and delivered an emotional anecdote about one of his female friends who was raped by a fraternity pledge member.
 He said that even though the case was reported to the police, campus officials didn’t punish him beyond making him switch residence halls and his fraternity brothers harassed the woman for speaking out.

-Beau said there’s a “big, systemic sexual assault-rape problem on this campus” and used strong language against Crowder when he refuted that claim and pressured Beau to offer proof that his friend had been raped.
+He said there’s a “big, systemic sexual assault-rape problem on this campus” and used strong language against Crowder who demanded proof his friend had been raped.